top of page

 What do your friends say they love about you?

 That’s such a lovely question!
 I know they would say they love my sense of humor and my ability to talk about happy and hard things.
 My friends know I won’t shy away from ANY conversation - from marriage, parenting, death, and new shoes (or the best denim), to great meals, human rights, and world issues.
 I’ll listen and talk about it all!
-Oh, and my dancing skills are legendary.
+Oh, and my dance moves are legendary.

 Are you experiencing any big changes or transformations in your life?